spacebanana420/Andromeda/README.md

 ## How to use
 Download Andromeda.sh and (optionally) passgen.lua and execute Andromeda.sh with bash

+**Note:** You should always download from the releases, as they are stable versions.
+Downloading from the repo source will most likely give you dev/testing versions which might have bugs and unstable/unfinished code.
 ## Requirements
-Bash, Lua (5.4 recommended), Zip and Unzip, GNU or Busybox coreutils
+Bash, Lua (5.4 recommended), Zip and Unzip, GNU coreutils or Busybox